hiddenbitious/level_editor/README.md

 Uses OpenGL + glut for rendering the map and the text so i supposed it can be considered as cross platform.
 For now the map size is fixed at 80 x 50 tiles.

+TODO:
+Use cegui (http://cegui.org.uk/) to create a rich user interface.